-BUS 201 Leadership
+BUS 201 Leadership 3 credits / 3 class hrs

 Designed to expose senior level students to areas of competence and knowledge that are fundamental to the practice of leadership in a variety of business and life settings.
 Students will examine the prominent leadership theories, acquire skills common to successful leaders, and listen to opinions of leaders of our own community from business, government, and social service organizations.

 Course requires significant written and oral communication, project management and critical thinking skills.

-BUS 210 Principles of Insurance 3 credits 3 class hrs
+Principles of Insurance 3 credits / 3 class hrs